8 signs that stress is affecting your health

 Stress isn't always bad — it can motivate you to meet deadlines or respond to challenges.
 But all too often stress causes physical or emotional fallout — from upset stomachs to sleepless nights.

 How harmful stress is to you depends on the level of stress, how you cope with it and your body's physical response to it.
-Although stress affects everyone differently, some problems can indicate that it is causing your health to suffer:
+Here are eight signs that stress is affecting your health:

 For example, stress can trigger or worsen insomnia.
 It can be hard to take your mind off your worries, and stress also prompts physical changes, such as increased heart rate, which may make sleep difficult.